Home โ€ข Recipes โ€ข Biscuit

 • Roll a heaped teaspoon of the dough into a small ball before placing onto your pre-lined trays.
 Repeat with the rest of your dough to make about 22 biscuits, arranging them on the trays with a little space between each.

-• Bake in your pre-heated oven for 10 minutes, until the biscuits have spread and are golden in colour.
+• Bake in your pre-heated oven for 10 minutes, until the biscuits have spread and are golden.

 • Leave to cool on the tray until cool enough to touch before transferring to a wire rack to cool completely.